Aesculus hippocastanum: Safety

-Other chemicals

-Quercetin 3,4'-diglucoside, a flavonol glycoside can also be found in horse chestnut seeds.
-Leucocyanidin, leucodelphinidin and procyanidin A2 can also be found in horse chestnut.

 Anne Frank tree

-A fine specimen of the horse-chestnut was the Anne Frank tree in the centre of Amsterdam, which she mentioned in her diary and which survived until August 2010, when a heavy wind blew it over.
+A horse-chestnut tree stood outside the window of the "secret annex" in the centre of Amsterdam, which Anne Frank mentioned in her diary; the tree survived until August 2010, when a heavy wind blew it over.
 Eleven young specimens, sprouted from seeds from this tree, were transported to the United States.
-After a long quarantine in Indianapolis, each tree was shipped off to a new home at a notable museum or institution in the United States, such as the 9/11 Memorial Park, Central H.S. in Little Rock, and two Holocaust Centers.
-One of them was planted outdoors in March 2013 in front of the Children's Museum of Indianapolis, where they were originally quarantined.
+After a long quarantine in Indianapolis, each tree was shipped off to a new home at a notable museum or institution in the US, such as 9/11 Memorial Park, Little Rock Central High School, and two Holocaust Centers.
+One of them was planted outdoors in March 2013 in front of The Children's Museum of Indianapolis, where they were originally quarantined.

 Symbol of Kyiv

 The horse chestnut tree is one of the symbols of Kyiv, the capital of Ukraine.